lukeheath/fleetbot/README.md

 **In any channel:** `@Fleet how many Windows hosts do we have?`

 **In a DM:** Just message the bot directly — no @mention needed.

-**Follow-ups:** The bot tracks threads it has participated in and responds to follow-up messages without needing another @mention.